developmenthell/developmenthell.github.com/source/_posts/2012-10-25-object-oriented-home-renovation.markdown

 [![First FEMA modular homes arrive in Joplin.
 Photo by Kansas City District U.S. Army Corps of Engineers](http://farm7.staticflickr.com/6029/5967517006_fac5db6ddd_z.jpg)](http://www.flickr.com/photos/usace-kcd/5967517006 "First FEMA modular homes arrive in Joplin.
 Kansas City District U.S. Army Corps of Engineers")

-We hit the Double Deuce this week with special guest Chris Gay.
-Chris is the author of Clean Ruby, the upcoming book that applies "Data, Context and Interaction" (DCI) concepts to Ruby and Rails development.
-Chris is clearly much smarter than us, so we took this opportunity to attack him mercilessly as a representative of the sexist Ruby community.
-Chris also shares his experiences as a self-published author.
+We hit the Double Deuce this week with special guest Jim Gay.
+Jim is the author of Clean Ruby, the upcoming book that applies "Data, Context and Interaction" (DCI) concepts to Ruby and Rails development.
+Jim is clearly much smarter than us, so we took this opportunity to attack him mercilessly as a representative of the sexist Ruby community.
+Jim also shares his experiences as a self-published author.
 In addition, we talk about how True North PHP planning is going for Chris, and Ed's experiences at Brooklyn Beta.

 If you're a true believer, you'll do these things: